prometheus2D/Wally/Wally.Core/Default/Templates/ArchitectureTemplate.md

 ---

+## Optional Sections

-## Documenting Decisions
+### Documenting Decisions

-Architecture docs capture **decisions**, not just structure.
-For significant choices:
+Include when: a significant non-obvious tradeoff was made.

 | Element | Format |
 |---------|--------|